14.1.5 Lab: Configure An Iscsi Target

 Conclusion

 Configuring an iSCSI target is a fundamental skill for system administrators managing networked storage.
 By following these steps, you can create a flexible, scalable, and cost-effective storage solution for your environment.
 Remember to pay attention to security considerations and explore the advanced configuration options to optimize your iSCSI setup.
-This lab provides a solid foundation for further exploration and experimentation with iSCSI technology.
+Worth adding: this lab provides a solid foundation for further exploration and experimentation with iSCSI technology.
 Remember to test thoroughly and document your configuration for future reference.